 \end{lemma}

 \begin{proof} We have that $(\delta \rho, \delta w,\delta u)$ verifies the following system:

 Let us prove the estimates of the proposition one by one:

-\begin{enumerate} \item For the first equation of the system, we can argue as in the proof of the lemma \ref{équation de transport} by putting in source term $\dive(\rho_1 \delta w).$ We can then easily obtain: By law products of Lemma \ref{Produit espace de Besov}, we then deduce \eqref{unicité estimée rho}. \item By applying the localization operator $\dot\Delta_j$ to the third equation of the system \eqref{système pour unicité}, taking the scalar product with $\delta u_j$, using the fact that the Leray operator is symmetrical on $L^2$ and $\mathbb{P} \delta u_j=\delta u_j$, we obtain:
+\begin{enumerate} \item For the first equation of the system, we can argue as in the proof of the lemma \ref{équation de transport} by putting in source term $\dive(\rho_1 \delta w).$ We can then easily obtain: By product laws of Lemma \ref{Produit espace de Besov}, we then have: and deduce \eqref{unicité estimée rho}. \item By applying the localization operator $\dot\Delta_j$ to the third equation of the system \eqref{système pour unicité}, taking the scalar product with $\delta u_j$, using the fact that the Leray operator is symmetrical on $L^2$ and $\mathbb{P} \delta u_j=\delta u_j$, we obtain:

 Now, we have by integration by parts and inequality \eqref{constante de Bernstein} :

 In addition, we also have:

 By the condition $\dive u_1=0$, we have by integral by parts: